ambrosemcduffy/VFX_Keypoints_ML/Readme.md

 <img src="pftrackOriginal.jpg" width = 500>

-This App places predicts 2d tracking points on the face to be exported into VFX tracking package.
+This App predicts 2d tracking points on the face to be exported into an VFX tracking package.

 Pre-requisites